UIUCLibrary/Speedwagon/docs/source/getting_started.rst

 of Illinois at Urbana Champaign libraries run the Windows operating system, the development of Speedwagon focused on making the application easily accessible on the Windows platform.
-A great deal work has gone into making Speedwagon not only easy to use but also easy to install on Windows by an average user.
+A great deal work has gone into making Speedwagon not only easy to use but also easy to install on Windows for an average user.

 Installation on Windows from MSI installer